magic-script/magic-script-components-react-native/android/README.md

 ### Set up
 In order to run tests you need to setup dependency to react-native library:

-1. Create `node_modules` folder inside inside this directory.
+1. Create `node_modules` folder inside this directory.
 2. Go to `node_modules` and execute `npm install react-native`

 ### Running